-ARTICLE 99. - The employer or his representative who;
+ARTICLE 99 - The employer or their representative who;

-c) violates the obligation to arrange a work certificate in accordance with Article 28 or writes incorrect information on this certificate, shall be liable to a fine of fifty million liras for each employee in this category.
+- c) violates the obligation to arrange a work certificate under Article 28 or writes incorrect information on this certificate, shall be liable to a fine of fifty million Turkish Liras for each employee in this category.

 - Violation of the provisions on collective dismissals

-ARTICLE 100. - The employer or his representative who lays off employees in contravention of the provisions of Article 29 of this Act shall be liable to a fine of two hundred million liras for each employee thus terminated.
+ARTICLE 100 - The employer or their representative who lays off employees in contravention of the provisions of Article 29 of this Act shall be liable to a fine of two hundred million Turkish Liras for each employee thus terminated.

 - Violation of the obligation to employ disabled persons and ex-convicts

-ARTICLE 101. - The employer or employer’s representative who does not employ disabled persons and ex-convicts in contravention of the provisions of Article 30 of this Act shall be liable to a monthly fine of seven hundred fifty liras for each disabled person and ex-convict for whom this obligation is not fulfilled.
-Public organisations shall by no means be exempt from this penalty.
+ARTICLE 101 - The employer or employer's representative who does not employ disabled persons and ex-convicts in contravention of the provisions of Article 30 of this Act shall be liable to a monthly fine of seven hundred fifty Turkish Liras for each disabled person and ex-convict for whom this obligation is not fulfilled.
+Public organizations shall by no means be exempt from this penalty.

 - Violation of the provisions as to wages

-ARTICLE 102. - a) An employer or his representative shall be liable to a fine of three hundred million liras for each aggrieved employee and for each month if he deliberately fails to pay the full wages to which the employee is entitled under this Act specified in Article 32, or in the collective agreement or the employment contract, or if he fails to pay the minimum wage in full fixed by the commission as defined in Article 39.
+- An employer or their representative shall be liable to a fine of three hundred million Turkish Liras for each aggrieved employee and each month if they deliberately fail to pay the full wages to which the employee is entitled under this Act specified in Article 32, or the collective agreement or the employment contract, or if they fail to pay the minimum wage in full fixed by the commission as defined in Article 39.

-b) An employer or his representative shall be liable to a fine of two hundred million liras if he fails to deliver an employee the wage slip in contravention of Article 37 or if he makes deductions from the employee’s wages as fines or if he fails to specify the reasons or to produce the accounts for such deductions in contravention of Article 38, or fails to deliver the document mentioned in Article 52.
+- An employer or their representative shall be liable to a fine of two hundred million Turkish Liras if they fail to deliver an employee the wage slip in contravention of Article 37 or if they make deductions from the employee's wages as fines or if they fail to specify the reasons or to produce the accounts for such deductions in contravention of Article 38 or fail to deliver the document mentioned in Article 52.

-c) An employer or his representative shall be liable to a fine of one hundred million liras for each employee in the following categories: if he fails to pay the employee overtime wages indicated in Article 41; if he fails to allow the employee to use the free time to which he is entitled within six months; and if he does not obtain the employee’s approval for work at extra hours.
+- An employer or their representative shall be liable to a fine of one hundred million Turkish Liras for each employee in the following categories: if they fail to pay the employee overtime wages indicated in Article 41; if they fail to allow the employee to use the free time to which they are entitled within six months; and if they do not obtain the employee's approval for work at extra hours.

 - Violation of the provisions on annual leave with pay

-ARTICLE 103. - The employer or his representative shall be liable to a fine of one hundred million liras for each employee in the following categories: if he divides the annual leave with pay into segments in contravention of Article 56 of this Act; or if the pays annual leave with pay in contravention of the third or fourth paragraphs of Article 57 or if he pays less than the amount which is due; or, in the event of the termination of the employment contract before the employee has availed himself of the annual leave to which is entitled in accordance with Article 59, if he fails to pay the wages corresponding to this leave; or if he fails to implement in full the provisions of the regulation mentioned in Article 60.
+ARTICLE 103 - The employer or their representative shall be liable to a fine of one hundred million Turkish Liras for each employee in the following categories: if they divide the annual leave with pay into segments in contravention of Article 56 of this Act; or if they pay annual leave with pay in contravention of the third or fourth paragraphs of Article 57 or if they pay less than the amount which is due; or, in the event of the termination of the employment contract before the employee has availed themselves of the annual leave to which is entitled under Article 59, if they fail to pay the wages corresponding to this leave; or if they fail to implement in full the provisions of the regulation mentioned in Article 60.

-- Violation of the provisions on organisation of work
+- Violation of the provisions on organization of work

-ARTICLE 104. - An employer or his representative shall be liable to a fine of five hundred million liras if he causes employees to work beyond the hours fixed in Article 63 or in the regulation issued in pursuance of this Article, if he fails to comply with the provisions of Article 68 as to rest periods; if he causes his employees to work more than seven-and-a-half hours on night work or fails to alternate night and day shifts contrary to Article 69, if he acts contrary to the provisions of Article 71, if he employs boys under the age of eighteen years or girls or women irrespective of their age on work in which their employment is prohibited by Article 72, if he employs children and young employees on night work contrary to the provisions of Article 73 and the regulation mentioned in that Article or acts contrary to the prohibition mentioned in the first paragraph of that Article, if he causes pregnant or confined women to work in periods before and after birth or fails to grant them leave without pay contrary to the provisions of Article 76, if he fails to keep personnel files mentioned in Article 75, or if he fails to comply with the provisions of the regulation mentioned in Article 76.
+ARTICLE 104 - An employer or their representative shall be liable to a fine of five hundred million Turkish Liras if they cause employees to work beyond the hours fixed in Article 63 or in the regulation issued in pursuance of this Article, if they fail to comply with the provisions of Article 68 as to rest periods; if they cause their employees to work more than seven-and-a-half hours on night work or fail to alternate night and day shifts contrary to Article 69, if they act contrary to the provisions of Article 71, if they employ boys under the age of eighteen or girls or women irrespective of their age on work in which their employment is prohibited by Article 72, if they employ children and young employees on night work contrary to the provisions of Article 73 and the regulation mentioned in that Article or acts contrary to the prohibition mentioned in the first paragraph of that Article, if they cause pregnant or confined women to work in periods before and after birth or fail to grant them leave without pay contrary to the provisions of Article 76, if they fail to keep personnel files mentioned in Article 75, or if they fail to comply with the provisions of the regulation mentioned in Article 76.

-The employer or his representative shall be liable to a fine of one hundred million liras for each employee concerned if he acts contrary to the provisions envisaged in Article 64 and 65.
+The employer or their representative shall be liable to a fine of one hundred million Turkish Liras for each employee concerned if they act contrary to the provisions envisaged in Article 64 and 65.

 - Violation of the provisions as to health and safety

-ARTICLE 105. - The employer or his representative shall be liable to a fine of fifty million liras for each health and safety measure not taken if he fails to abide by the provisions prescribed in the regulation mentioned the first paragraph of Article 78 of this Act.
-A fine of the same amount shall be applicable for each ensuing month to the extent the said measures have not been taken .
+ARTICLE 105 - The employer or their representative shall be liable to a fine of fifty million Turkish Liras for each health and safety measure not taken if they fail to abide by the provisions prescribed in the regulation mentioned in the first paragraph of Article 78 of this Act.
+A fine of the same amount shall be applicable for each ensuing month to the extent the measures have not been taken.

-The employer or his representative shall be liable to a fine of five hundred million liras for each of the following offences: if he acts contrary to the provisions of Article 77; if he opens an establishment without obtaining a permit for its establishment or operation as prescribed by the second paragraph of Article 78; if he, contrary to Article 79, resumes operations which have been stopped or reopens an establishment which has been closed down without being permitted to do so; if he fails to establish an occupational health and safety board in the establishment as set out in Article 80 or obstructs the operations or fails to enforce the decisions of such boards; if he, in contravention of Article 81, fails to employ a medical practitioner or to form a health unit in the establishment; and if he fails to employ engineers or technical staff for occupational safety in contravention of Article 82.
+The employer or their representative shall be liable to a fine of five hundred million Turkish Liras for each of the following offenses: if they act contrary to the provisions of Article 77; if they open an establishment without obtaining a permit for its establishment or operation as prescribed by the second paragraph of Article 78; if they, contrary to Article 79, resume operations which have been stopped or reopen an establishment which has been closed down without being permitted to do so; if they fail to establish an occupational health and safety board in the establishment as set out in Article 80 or obstructs the operations or fail to enforce the decisions of such boards; if they, in contravention of Article 81, fail to employ a medical practitioner or to form a health unit in the establishment; and if they fail to employ engineers or technical staff for occupational safety in contravention of Article 82.

-The employer or his representative shall be liable to a fine of five hundred million liras if he employs, in contravention of Article 85, children under the age of sixteen in arduous and dangerous work or if he violates the age limits prescribed in the said Article.
+The employer or their representative shall be liable to a fine of five hundred million Turkish Liras if he employs, in contravention of Article 85, children under the age of sixteen in arduous and dangerous work or if they violate the age limits prescribed in the said Article.

-The employer or his representative shall be liable to a fine of one hundred million liras for each employee involved if he fails to produce medical certificates for employees in accordance with Article 86 of this Act, and to a fine of one hundred million liras for each child involved if he does not procure medical certificates for children in accordance with Article 87.
+The employer or their representative shall be liable to a fine of one hundred million Turkish Liras for each employee involved if they fail to produce medical certificates for employees under Article 86 of this Act, and to a fine of one hundred million Turkish Liras for each child involved if they do not procure medical certificates for children per Article 87.

-The employer or his representative shall be liable to a fine of five hundred million liras if he does not respect the conditions and procedures set out in the regulations mentioned in Article 88 and 89 of this Act.
+The employer or their representative shall be liable to a fine of five hundred million Turkish Liras if they do not respect the conditions and procedures set out in the regulations mentioned in Article 88 and 89 of this Act.

 - Violations as to employment services

-ARTICLE 106. - The employer who performs employment services without procuring the permit envisaged in Article 90 of this Act shall be liable to a fine of one billion liras.
+ARTICLE 106 - The employer who performs employment services without procuring the permit envisaged in Article 90 of this Act shall be liable to a fine of one billion Turkish Liras.

 - Violation of provisions as to the supervision and inspection of working conditions

-ARTICLE 107. - The employer or his representative shall be liable to a fine of five billion liras;
+ARTICLE 107 - The employer or their representative shall be liable to a fine of five billion Turkish Liras;

-a) if he fails to discharge the duties envisaged in Article 92, or
+- if they fail to discharge the duties envisaged in Article 92, or

-b) if he fails to comply with the prohibitions listed in Article 96 of this Act.
+- if they fail to comply with the prohibitions listed in Article 96 of this Act.

-Persons who obstruct the performance and conclusion of the labour inspector’s supervision and inspection work based on this Act as well as on other legislation shall be liable to a fine of five billion liras, in addition to any other penalty which may be inflicted by law for a different offence.
+Persons who obstruct the performance and conclusion of the labor inspector's supervision and inspection work based on this Act and other legislation shall be liable to a fine of five billion liras, in addition to any additional penalty which may be inflicted by law for a different offense.

-- Provisions as to application of administrative fines
+- Provisions as to the application of administrative fines

-The administrative fines indicated in this Act shall be enforced by the regional director of the Ministry of Labour and Social Security competent in the region concerned.
-Decisions on administrative fines shall be communicated to the persons concerned according to the Act No. 7201 of 11 February 1959 respecting administrative communications.
+The administrative fines indicated in this Act shall be enforced by the regional director of the Ministry of Labor and Social Security competent in the region concerned.
+Decisions on administrative fines shall be communicated to the persons concerned according to Act No. 7201 of February 11, 1959, respecting administrative communications.
 Appeals may be lodged against such fines with the competent administrative court in seven days at the latest.
-Appeal shall not discontinue the enforcement of penalty given by the administration.
+The appeal shall not discontinue the enforcement of the penalty given by the administration.
 The decision given upon appeal is final.
-Where a hearing is not deemed necessary, the appeal shall be concluded in the shortest time possible by the examination of documentary evidence.
+Where a hearing is not deemed necessary, the appeal shall be concluded in the shortest time possible by examining documentary evidence.

-Administrative fines levied in accordance with this Act shall be collected according to the provisions of Act No. 6183, dated 21 July 1953, on the collection procedures for public claims.
+Administrative fines levied following this Act shall be collected according to the provisions of Act No. 6183, dated 21 July 1953, on the collection procedures for public claims.

 CHAPTER 9 "Supplementary, Transitional and Concluding Provisions"